thkitapci/Inference_of_TF_regulatory_networks/README.md

 #Filtering patser output data

- Patser is run using the "-li" option which calculates cutoff binding score based on PWM's information content For each TF by PATSER.
+ Patser is run using the "-li" option which calculates cutoff binding score based on PWM's information content For each TF.

   A: Look at the distribution of the scores given by PATSER then determine the cutoffs of 10% and 5 % tail of score distribution.